nijaru/yt-text/README.md

 A tool that combines [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [Faster Whisper](https://github.com/guillaumekln/faster-whisper) to convert videos to text.
 It operates as a web server that accepts URLs from YouTube or any other platform supported by yt-dlp (such as Vimeo, Twitter, TikTok, etc.) and returns the video's transcript.

-The current `transcribe.py` script is designed to work with the web server.
-A standalone version for direct command-line usage will be added in a future update.
+A standalone version for direct command-line usage is available at `yt-text/python/scripts/yt-text.py`.

 ## Features